Updated on September 30, 2025.

 How safe is testosterone hormone therapy?

-If you’re wondering why testosterone isn’t prescribed to all older men with low T symptoms, there are some side effects, including acne, prostate and breast enlargement, decrease in sperm count, and worsening sleep apnea.
-Some more serious risks that have been associated with T therapy include blood clots, heart disease, and the growth of existing prostate cancer.
+Testosterone isn’t prescribed to all older men with low T symptoms because there is a potential for side effects including acne, prostate and breast enlargement, decrease in sperm count, and worsening sleep apnea.
+Some more serious risks that have been associated with T therapy include blood clots and the growth of existing prostate cancer.

 People who should not receive testosterone therapy include those with: